denloyd/Balane_Portfolio/README.md

 ### Header and Navigation
 - `<header>`: Contains introductory content for the webpage, including logos and navigation links.
 - `<nav>`: Defines a set of navigation links for menus.
+- `&nbsp;`: It is a non breaking space, a entities that will not break into a new line.

 ### Tables
 - `<table>`: Creates a table to organize content, with attributes like width, border, cellpadding, and cellspacing adjusting the layout.